mfem/web/src/partial-assembly.md

 **F** is used instead to compute the numerical fluxes and couple elements together.
 This face restriction **F** goes from element degrees of freedom to face degrees of freedom.
-Then a **B** operator can be applied on the faces (different from the element **B**, but identical for all faces).
+Then a **B** operator can be applied on the faces (different from **B** for the elements, but identical for all faces).
 And an analogous **D** operator is then applied at the face quadrature points.
-We currently support partial assembly only for closed basis functions (e.g. Bauss-Lobatto and Bernstein basis) with Integrators that don't require the derivative on the faces.
+We currently support partial assembly only for closed basis functions (e.g. Gauss-Lobatto and Bernstein basis) with Integrators that don't require the derivative on the faces.

 ### Parallel Decomposition